Katy Milkman

 Katherine L. Milkman is an American economist who is the James G. Dinan endowed Professor at The Wharton School of the University of Pennsylvania.
-She is the President of the Society for Judgment and Decision Making.
+She was previously the President of the Society for Judgment and Decision Making.

 Early life and education

 Milkman originally considered working on Wall Street, and spent her college holidays interning at investment banks.
 She was an undergraduate student at Princeton University, where she specialised in Operations Research and American studies.
 She moved to Harvard University for her graduate studies and completed a doctorate in information and technology in 2009.

 Research and career

-Milkman moved to the University of Pennsylvania, where she was made Assistant Professor.
+Milkman moved to the University of Pennsylvania, where she was made assistant professor.
 She was promoted to Professor of Operations, Information and Decisions in 2018.
 She studies how economics and psychology can be used to change behaviour, including opinions on exercise, vaccine take-up and discrimination.
 Milkman makes use of big data to document this behavioural change in an effort to understand what results in failures of self-control.

 During the COVID-19 pandemic, Milkman investigated the transmission of coronavirus disease, claiming that it relied on social habits that can be changed.
 She used her understanding of vaccine hesitancy to encourage people to accept the COVID-19 vaccine.
 She argued that getting people to wear masks would have been easier if people had considered them as fashion items as opposed to a burden.